 Just living our lives, our everyday experiences, to turn it on its side just a little, or sometimes all the way on its head, we can get a better idea of what it really looks like.

-My last question for you is if you can share a bit about how you think your economic background growing up has been able to help you gain a footing in having and sustaining a creative career but also help develop you thinking processes in how you create?
+My last question for you is if you can share a bit about how you think your economic background growing up has been able to help you gain a footing in having and sustaining a creative career but also help develop your thinking processes in how you create?

 I was very fortunate and encouraged to do what I want artistically.
-I was really fortunate to have access in Toronto to incredible public schools that were arts based.
-From the age of 9 to 14 every single day was pure arts which was amazing.
+I was really fortunate to have access in Toronto to incredible public schools that were arts-based.
+From the age of 9 to 14, every single day was pure arts which was amazing.
 I was really fortunate to have that experience.
 My high school was also an arts high school.
 Every single day, I had 90mins to 3hrs of making art and a lot of this was subsidized so I was extremely fortunate.

 I’m very aware of my privilege as far as how I present; skinny, blond woman, who speaks perfect English.
 These are huge advantages for me in this world.
 At the same time, I was raised by a single mom, we were evicted several times throughout my life, and these experiences of poverty were shameful, as this society frames poverty to be.
-These were not the experiences of the majority of my peers, and for those that shared them there was no place to discuss it.
+These were not the experiences of the majority of my peers, and for those that shared them, there was no place to discuss it.
 My access to excellent public education was due to my mom’s knowledge of the system and the school-subsidized fares that got me on public transit for hour-long commutes.
 In the Toronto Jewish community, there was this myth where people didn’t like to believe that Jews could be poor, where if you don’t go to summer camp or have a big fat mitzvah party you’re kind of suspect.
 My childhood experiences did a lot to form my “you think it’s this way but what’s really going on?” thought process.
-I have an understanding of what it is to struggle economically, or to be considered suspect by groups that should share cultural affinities, but I am constantly reminded of my blind-spots and ignorance.
+I have an understanding of what it is to struggle economically or to be considered suspect by groups that should share cultural affinities, but I am constantly reminded of my blind-spots and ignorance.
 I also have a real chip on my shoulder from not having the economic advantages of most of the peers I grew up with.
 It could be described as hustle, but also entitlement.
 Aside from that, I’m really fortunate to live in a city that is safe and peaceful, and that has so much money floating around.
 I got to work paid creative gigs as a child, a teenager, and that was really important as a young artist to learn that my ideas, my skills have value.
-So while for a lot of my classmates dance or art or music was something your parents paid for lessons for so you could excel, for me it was a way to make money.
-Don’t let people tell you your work is valuable only as its own experience if you’re there to help them out.
+So while for a lot of my classmates, dance or art or music was something your parents paid for lessons for so you could excel, for me it was a way to make money.
+Don’t let people tell you your work is valuable only as it's your own experience if you’re there to help them out.
 Money means something, even if it’s just an honorarium.
 You can’t always get paid to express yourself, but if you’re working to help with the facilitation of other people’s art don’t do it for free.
-You do most of your own work for free, because that’s the only way it gets done.
+You do most of your own work for free because that’s the only way it gets done.
 But anyone who works as an artist, who isn’t fully supported by family money, knows this.
-Our limitations shape our work, or force it to end.
+Our limitations shape our work or force it to end.
 That’s ultimately a choice.